andreaunitn/Super-Resolution/README.md

 ## 👨‍💻 Maintainers
 * **Andrea** (me) - [GitHub Profile](https://github.com/andreaunitn).

-For any question regarding the SamSR implementation, parallelization details or the new loss functions, please open an issue in this repository or contact me at andrea.tomasoni2000@gmail.com.
+For any question regarding the SamSR implementation, parallelization details or the new loss function, please open an issue in this repository or contact me at andrea.tomasoni2000@gmail.com.

 ## 🎫 License
 This project and related weights are released under the [Apache 2.0 license](LICENSE).